abelardojarab/gputeachingkit-labs/Module3/ImageBlur/description.markdown

 ---

 # Objective
 The purpose of this lab is to implement an efficient image blurring algorithm for an input image.
 Like the image convolution MP, the image is represented as `RGB float` values.
-You will operate directly on the RGB float values and use a 3x3 Box Filter to blur the original image to produce the burred image.
+You will operate directly on the RGB float values and use a 3x3 Box Filter to blur the original image to produce the blurred image.

 # Prerequisites
 Before starting this lab, make sure that: